The Sexual Benefits of Antioxidants for Men

 "Each color has a slightly unique antioxidant capacity, so it is best to consume a variety over time," Neville said.

 If a supplement is your preferred method, especially one that combines multiple prostate-friendly herbs in one capsule, Prostate Health vitamins from Giddy Health are for you.
-Utilizing saw palmetto, pygeum and stinging nettle.
+Utilizing saw palmetto, pygeum and stinging nettle, this supplement is formulated to help manage prostate size and maintain a healthy urinary flow.
 Stinging nettle in particular has been a staple in herbal medicine since ancient times, and contains an array of vitamins and minerals that act as antioxidants to defend against free radicals.